I know what you’re thinking.

 If you try this recipe, please let us know!
 Take a picture and tag it #minimalistbaker on Instagram so we can see!
 It seriously makes our day.
 Cheers, friends!

-- 2 radishes, very thinly sliced and quick pickled with 1/2 cup red wine vinegar (see instructions)
+- 2 whole radishes (very thinly sliced and quick pickled with red wine vinegar*)

-- Preheat oven to 450 degrees, line a baking sheet with foil, and prepare dipping stations by whisking together almond milk and oil in a shallow bowl, and mixing panko bread crumbs and spices in another shallow bowl.
+- Preheat oven to 450 degrees F (232 C), line a baking sheet with foil, and prepare dipping stations by whisking together almond milk and oil in a shallow bowl and mixing panko bread crumbs and spices in another shallow bowl.

 - Halve avocados and carefully use a large knife to cut into the pits, twist and remove.
 Then lay avocado halves skin side down and cut into 3 equal parts.
 Each avocado should yield 6 pieces.
-Repeat until you have 12 pieces.
+Repeat until you have 12 pieces (amount as original recipe is written // adjust if altering batch size).
 Gently peel away skin.